flsantna/WoW-token/README.md

 ## Prediction of WoWtoken price in gold using LSTM networks.

-The project was a different approach to [Correlation](https://github.com/Cividati-inatel-ic/correlation) and [Prediction](https://github.com/cividati-inatel-ic/Prediction) applying lstm deep learning neural networks to predict in 4 differents windows and 2 ways of generating a data and compared to the original test dataset that was not presented to the model during training.
+The project was a different approach to [Correlation](https://github.com/Cividati-inatel-ic/correlation) and [Prediction](https://github.com/cividati-inatel-ic/Prediction) applying lstm deep learning neural networks to predict in 4 different windows and 2 ways of generating a data and compared to the original test dataset that was not presented to the model during training.

-As said by [Cividati](https://github.com/cividati) a WoWtoken is an item that can be purchased on World of Warcraft store and be sold in game by it's currency, that is gold and can be used to redeem gameplay time as the game is monthly subscribed for $13,99/month.
+As said by [Cividati](https://github.com/cividati) a WoWtoken is an item that can be purchased on World of Warcraft store and be sold in game by its currency, that is gold and can be used to redeem gameplay time as the game is monthly subscribed for $13,99/month.
 So, the goal is to create a model that can predict the next 3 days, 7 days, 14 days and 28 days of gold price in USD.

 ## Data Processing